-You can finally create your local user account.
+You can now create a local user account.
 Type its name and password, and then confirm the latter.
 Note that you can choose not to provide a password and log in without one.

-Below the password fields, there are three security questions for you to answer.
+If you provide a password, you have to answer three security questions, found under the password fields.
 You cannot skip them, and their purpose is to help you recover your local account if you forget its password.
-Choose the three questions that you want to answer and then type the appropriate answers.
+Choose the three questions you want to answer and then type the appropriate answers.
 This data is not sent to Microsoft, so don’t be worried about answering truthfully.
 When done, click or tap Next.

 The local account is created, and you are returned to the Settings app, where you can see it displayed under Other users.

 If you like command-line environments, open the Terminal as administrator, and type the command:

 Replace NAME with the name of the user you are creating and PASSWORD with the password for it.
 In the next screenshot, you can see that I created a user called MyUserName with the password Pas$$w0rd.
 How’s that for a strong password? 🙂